CodeforKarlsruhe/streetnames/README.md

     $ data/get_osm_data.sh
     $ data/extract_coordinates.py

-Finally, merge the information from both sources into the file `web/streetnames.geojson`:
+Finally, merge the information from both sources into the file `web/streetnames.geojson` and create the individual datasets:

     $ data/merge.py
+    $ data/prepare_datasets.py

 You can now open `web/index.html` in your browser.